RAISING SOUTH SUDAN

 Early Childhood Development

 Early Childhood Development (ECD) is new to South Sudan.
-This year, for the first time, an ECD specialist is training teachers, providing materials, and transforming classrooms.
+Our Raising South Sudan ECD specialist is training teachers, providing materials, and transforming classrooms.